jharlow/dotfiles/README.md

 You've probably already heard of Raycast.
 Configuration is very well-streamlined, open the app and follow it's instructions.

+The only additional configuration:

+- Use the "Import snippets" command and navigate to `~/dotfiles/raycast/snippets.json`

 ## Usage

 Mostly, usage should be intuitive and invisible.
 Because everything is symlinked, you should be able to make changes to the files in `~/dotfiles` and have those changes become instantly available (sometimes you may need to `source` them when using the same terminal instance).